m364nm/proj3-ajax/README.md

 2. Run ```make install```
 3. Activate the virtual environment by running ```. env/bin/activate```
 4. Run ```python3 app.py```
+5. Access in browser by navigating to 'hostname:port#', which will most likely be 'localhost:5000'

 # Calculation of Control Times